 - Complete the Online Request Form via the web in its entirety.

 - Is there a cost for a CD/DVD of my hearing?

 - Yes, the cost is $20.00 per CD/DVD.
 Payment is required before a CD/DVD is produced.

 - How long will it take for me to receive my CD/DVD?

-- CD/DVDs will be ready within ten (10) business days.
+- CD/DVDs will be ready within five (5) business days.

-- What are the costs for a transcript?
+- What is the cost for a transcript?

 - The cost of a transcript is determined based on the (1) length of the transcript you order (2) the type of technology used to record the court proceeding.
-You will be contacted by a staff member with an estimated cost, and a request of an 80% deposit.
+Once you have used the Online Request Form to place your transcript order, you will be contacted by a staff member with an estimated cost, and a request of an 80% deposit.
 Production will not begin until the deposit has been paid.
 Once provided an estimate you will have 5 business days to arrange a deposit.

 The transcript per page rates are set forth in AO 2.503 and are listed immediately below.